francisrc/Resource.Embedder/Readme.md

+[Gitlab](https://gitlab.com/MarcStan) is just a read-only mirror, [github](https://github.com/MarcStan) has the most up-to-date content.

 ## Embeds satellite assemblies into the main assemblies.

 If you use [Fody.Costura](https://github.com/Fody/Costura) this tool probably comes in handy as well.